Jews I

 FAQ

-Can I change a market price if I have 0 Glory?
+Can I change a market price if I have 0 glory?

-No. You must spend 1 Glory to use this ability.
-If you have no Glory, you cannot activate it.
+No. You must spend 1 glory to use this ability.
+If you have no glory, you cannot activate it.

 Can I perform the Reform action?

 Yes.
 However, your first Reform action can only select a government, not a religion.
-You cannot change your religion or choose a new one as a main action — Judaism remains your religion throughout the game.
+You cannot change your religion or choose a new one as a main action.
+Judaism remains your religion throughout the game.

 Can I spend 10 coins to ignore 2 damage?

-If I build a wall segment on the border between two provinces, do I have a religious community in both?
+If I build a wall on the border between two provinces, do I have a religious community in both?

 If I choose Khazars in Age II, can I select an additional religion?